cryptocreeper94-sudo/darkwavepulse/public/docs/DWT_TOKEN_INFO.md

 ## Smart Contract

-The DWAV token smart contract is built using the Anchor framework on Solana, providing:
+The DWT token smart contract is built using the Anchor framework on Solana, providing:

 - Industry-standard security practices
 - Efficient on-chain operations